yolixtly/ng-weather-app/README.md

 # Thinkful Weather App

+My forked repository of this file, contains abundant comments in order to track and understand how this app is wired up (how everything is connected)

 A simple static angular application built with angular, underscore and gulp to query weather information for the top 100 US cities.